Impact Wrestling Unbreakable (2019)

-The 2019 Unbreakable was a professional wrestling house show produced by Impact Wrestling.
+The 2019 Unbreakable was a professional wrestling livestreaming event produced by Impact Wrestling.
 The event took place on August 2, 2019 at the Esports Arena in Santa Ana, California and aired live on Impact Plus.
 It was the second event in the Unbreakable chronology.

 Nine professional wrestling matches were contested at the event.
 The main event was a singles match between Sami Callihan and Tessa Blanchard, resulting from winning the Mashup Tournament, to determine the #1 contender for Brian Cage's Impact World Championship at Bound for Glory.
 Also at the event, Rhino competed in his first match in Impact Wrestling since 2014, in which he defeated Moose.
 Other prominent matches on the card included Eddie Edwards versus Michael Elgin, Jake Crist defending the X Division Championship in a five-way match, Taya Valkyrie defending the Knockouts Championship against Havok and The North defending the World Tag Team Championship against Rich Swann and Willie Mack and Reno Scum in a three-way match.